Bachelor of Education

 Generous donors offer their time and financial support through scholarships and bursaries.
 This investment in our program is particularly evident on the evening of the Awards and Scholarship presentations where so many of our candidates receive scholarships and bursaries that help support them as they complete their studies.
 One donor said that “the Bachelor of Education program at St. Mary’s University has quickly become recognized for its teaching excellence and the student teachers that I have met demonstrate these qualities every time I visit the campus.
 I see this program as a gift for my grandchildren and hope for the future.
 Personally, I am thankful and grateful that we have an institution that is developing teachers specifically for the Catholic school system.”

-Children enter the classroom not only with their individual personalities and experiences and but also with their own spirituality and faith experiences.
+Children enter the classroom not only with their individual personalities and experiences but also with their own spirituality and faith experiences.
 Our teachers recognize the importance of knowing who they are as individuals and leaders.
 Opportunities for reflection and deep discussions help teachers to understand themselves and develop leadership qualities before making the decision to be in front of children.

 The degree is designed to provide: